howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-In the `postedBy` resolver, you're first fetching the `Link` using the `prisma` client instance and then invoke `postedBy` on it.
+In the `postedBy` resolver, you're first fetching the `Link` from the database using the `prisma` instance and then invoke `postedBy` on it.
 Notice that the resolver needs to be called `postedBy` because it resolves the `postedBy` field from the `Link` type in `schema.graphql`.

 You can resolve the `links` relation in a similar way.